processone/docs.ejabberd.im/content/developer/elixir.md

 ---
-title: ejabberd for Elixir Developers | ejabberd documentation
+title: ejabberd for Elixir Developers
 ---

 # ejabberd for Elixir developers